Cantera/cantera/CONTRIBUTING.md

 * Class names use `InitialCapsNames`
 * Methods use `camelCaseNames`
 * Do not indent the contents of namespaces
-* Code may make use of most C++11 features, with the exceptions of delegating constructors, inheriting constructors, and non-static data member initializers.
-These limitations are needed to keep the minimum required compiler versions at GCC 4.6, Clang 3.1, Visual Studio 2013 and Intel 14.0.
+* Code should follow the C++11 standard, with minimum required compiler versions GCC 4.8, Clang 3.4, MSVC 14.0 (2015) and Intel 15.0.
 * Avoid manual memory management (i.e. `new` and `delete`), preferring to use standard library containers, as well as `std::unique_ptr` and `std::shared_ptr` when dynamic allocation is required.